 - ¼ teaspoon Black Pepper

-- 4 cups Chicken Broth or turkey broth if you have some
+- 4 cups Chicken Broth or turkey broth if available

 - 2 Thyme Sprigs plus extra for garnish if desired